Ruin Is the Road to Transformation…So What Are You Waiting For?

 2. The Long Knives are Crying – the second in the series, picks up around 1875 as the Lakota face the inevitable arrival of whites, still through the eyes of Cloud, now much older and the last generation of “free” Indians.

-The Journey of Crazy Horse – drawn on oral stories from elders, Joseph paints a picture of Crazy Horse the man, not the legend.
+The Journey of Crazy Horse – drawn from oral stories of local elders, Joseph paints a picture of Crazy Horse the man, not the legend.
 A beautiful read.
+You’ll learn what you never knew about Crazy Horse (like how he got his name).

 James Welch (Blackfeet)